-Nowadays production grade solutions are using multiple machines with multiple GPUs to run the training of neural networks in reasonable time.
-This tutorial will show you how to run DALI pipelines using multiple GPUs.
+Production grade solutions now use multiple machines with multiple GPUs to run the training of neural networks in reasonable time.
+This tutorial will show you how to run DALI pipelines by using multiple GPUs.

 mixed value of